Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Algorithm Design

 \subsection{Game Theoretic Decision-making Method}

 Since problem $\textbf{P}^{\prime}$ is non-convex and NP-hard, a centralized algorithm could impose significant computational overhead on decision-making, which might not be appropriate for the considered real-time decision-making scenario.
-Therefore, we propose a game-theoretic decentralized method for real-time decision making.
-Specifically, IoTDs make offloading decisions (i.e., $\mathcal{A}$) to obtain a better QoS, while the UAV as service provider devises the corresponding decisions (i.e., $\{b_u,\mathcal{F},\mathcal{W},\mathbf{q}_{u^\prime}\}$) to maximize the QoS of all IoTDs.
-Therefore, the problem $\textbf{P}^{\prime}$ can be regarded as a multiple-leader common-follower Stackelberg game, where the UAV is the follower and IoTDs are leaders.
-Based on the Stackelberg game, the problem $\textbf{P}^{\prime}$ is decomposed into two subproblems, i.e., UAV decision subproblem and IoTD decision subproblem, which are detailed as follows.
+Therefore, we propose a game-theoretic decentralized algorithm for real-time decision making.
+Specifically, ISDs make offloading decisions (i.e., $\mathcal{A}$) to obtain a better QoS, while the UAV as service provider devises the corresponding decisions (i.e., $\{b_u,\mathcal{F},\mathcal{W},\mathbf{q}_{u^\prime}\}$) with the aim of maximizing the QoS of all ISDs.
+Therefore, the problem $\textbf{P}^{\prime}$ can be treated as a multiple-leader common-follower Stackelberg game, where the UAV is the follower and ISDs are leaders.
+Based on the Stackelberg game, the problem $\textbf{P}^{\prime}$ can be decomposed into two subproblems, i.e., UAV decision subproblem and ISD decision subproblem, which are detailed as follows.

-\textit{\textbf{UAV decision subproblem.}} Given an arbitrary offloading decision $\mathcal{A}$ of IoTDs, the problem $\textbf{P}^{\prime}$ can be converted into the subproblem $\textbf{P1}$ to make the relevant decisions of the UAV, which is given as
+\textbf{UAV decision subproblem.} Given an arbitrary offloading decision $\mathcal{A}$ of ISDs, the problem $\textbf{P}^{\prime}$ can be converted into the subproblem $\textbf{P1}$ to make the relevant decisions of the UAV, which can be given as